 When the crop is harvested, we can analyze how different rates affected yields in each management zone.

-To do this, upload the yield map into the platform by clicking 'Upload yield map' in the side menu.
-You can upload the file from your onboard computer or a converted shapefile.
+To do this, upload the yield map to the platform by clicking the 'Upload data' button in the side menu or the field card header.
+You can upload yield data directly from the combine or as an already converted shapefile.

-💡 If you use the John Deere Operations Center, see how to import harvest data in three clicks.
+💡 If you use the John Deere Operations Center, see how to import the yield map in three clicks.

 Match file attributes with OneSoil system attributes.
 It's important that you match these three attributes: yield data, units of measurement, and the time when the yield point was recorded.